New Lisbon in Juneau County, Wisconsin — The American Midwest (Great Lakes)

 Sacrifices and Heroic

 1861 — 65

 Erected 1897 by W. P. Mitchell Post No. 61 G.A.R., W.R.C.
 No. 108, and citizens of New Lisbon.

 Location.
 43° 52.463′ N, 90° 9.962′ W. Marker is in New Lisbon, Wisconsin, in Juneau County.
 Marker can be reached from South Adams Street (State Highway 16/80) near East Court Street.
+Marker is in Heritage Park.
 Touch for map.
-Marker is in Heritage Park.
 Marker is in this post office area: New Lisbon WI 53950, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Castle Rock (approx. 5.7 miles away); Wisconsin Military Reservation (approx. 5.9 miles away); In memory of 1st Lt.
-Jerome A. Volk (approx. 6 miles away); Wisconsin Winnebago Veterans Monument (approx. 6.1 miles away); Mrs Salter Killed Here (approx. 6.4 miles away); Orland S. Loomis (1893–1942) Mesas and Buttes (approx. 8.8 miles away); Ice Age National Scientific Reserve (approx. 8.9 miles away).
+Jerome A. Volk (approx. Wisconsin Winnebago Veterans Monument (approx. 6.1 miles away); Mrs Salter Killed Here (approx. 6.4 miles away); Orland S. Loomis (1893–1942) (approx. 7 miles away); Mesas and Buttes (approx. 8.8 miles away); Ice Age National Scientific Reserve (approx. 8.9 miles away).

 Also see . . .

 1. Wisconsin Veterans Museum.
 Wisconsin Grand Army of the Republic Posts.
 (Submitted on July 9, 2010.)